 Four hundred years after Bannockburn, Bonnie Prince Charlie and his Highlanders fought the English, as well as their own countrymen, on the moor at Culloden.
 It was there that Prince Charlie lost all hope of gaining the throne of his Stewart ancestors.

-didn't know before arriving was that the man who farmed there had built extensive turf dikes, which held the recent rains and turned the fields a boggy mess on which foot soldiers were at a distinct disadvantage.
+without sleep, and had scarcely eaten in the same span of time.
+Then, what they didn't know before arriving was that the man who farmed there had built extensive turf dikes, which held the recent rains and turned the fields a boggy mess on which foot soldiers were at a distinct disadvantage.
 The English victory at Culloden was hardly one of which to boast, and their behavior afterward appalling.
 The English used their muskets as clubs to dash out the brains of the wounded and sprinkled one another with Scottish blood.
 Then, they sat and casually dined upon the field where the dead still lay.

 to the fields of glory, where the green grass an' flowers grow,